Seems counter-intuitive to me.

 Ancient philosopher Sun Tzu has a provocative angle on this theme: “The supreme art of war is to subdue the enemy without fighting”

 Now pick apart Sun Tzu’s quote.
-Find the claim being made and then articulate the counterclaims which assert competing perspectives.
+Find the claim being made.

 Claim: The best way to deal with your enemies is by not fighting them.